-The record price for a residential property in Victoria has been smashed by almost $14 million following an off-market “done deal”.
+The record price for Victorian home has been smashed by almost $14 million following an off-market “done deal” in Toorak.

-The result comfortably exceeds the $26.25 million record set in December, when, after reportedly separating, retail entrepreneurs Daniel and Danielle Besen sold their new Towers Road, Toorak, home to Netflow managing director Phil Dreaver.
+The result comfortably exceeds the $26.25m watermark set in December, when Daniel and Danielle Besen sold a Towers Road house in the suburb to Netflow chief Phil Dreaver.

-That Besen sale broke the state’s previous price watermark of $26 million, established in 2010 when Computershare co-founder Michele O’Halloran sold Portsea’s Ilyuka to BRW Rich List member John Higgins.
+That deal broke the state’s previous price record of $26m, established in 2010 when BRW Rich List member John Higgins paid Computershare executive Michele O’Halloran Portsea’s Ilyuka.

-Last year, a contemporary Toorak mansion in Robertson Street, with an internal area of nearly 1600 square metres, was sold by members of the Smorgon family for $24.1 million, temporarily setting a metropolitan Melbourne (but not Victorian) price record.
+Last year, a contemporary Toorak mansion in Robertson Street, with 1600 sqm of internal area, was sold by Smorgon family members for $24.1m – temporarily setting a metropolitan Melbourne record.

-The exclusive and tree-lined street between the Yarra River and Toorak Road is considered, with nearby Albany Road, to be Melbourne’s most exclusive.
+The exclusive and tree-lined St Georges Rd between the Yarra River and Toorak Road is considered, with nearby Albany, to be Melbourne’s most exclusive rows.

-In 2015 the street made headlines when the distinctive c1913 Idylwilde at number 16 was demolished after being acquired by Xiaoyan “Kylie” Bao for $18.5 million in 2013.
+In 2015 the distinctive c1913 Idylwilde at number #16 was demolished after being acquired by Xiaoyan “Kylie” Bao for $18.5m two years earlier.

-UK-based actor Daniel Radcliffe also retains a luxury apartment in the street (the Harry Potter star unsuccessfully tried to sell 98B for about $2.5 million in early 2015).
+UK actor Daniel Radcliffe retains an apartment in the street; the Harry Potter star unsuccessfully tried to sell 98B for c$2.5 million in early 2015.

-Asian property tycoon David Yu paid $5 million in 1991 for a French Renaissance style mansion on one of the street’s biggest holdings, 29 St Georges Road, which he subsequently, famously, left vacant.
+David Yu spent $5 million in 1991 for a French Renaissance style mansion on one of the street’s biggest holdings – 29 – which he subsequently, famously, left vacant for decades.

-In 2007, Liberal party powerbroker and FlexiRent founder Andrew Abercrombie paid US executive Bob Edgell and his wife, Fena, a part of the Indonesian royal family, $14 million for a then near-new St Georges Road home.
+In 2007, Liberal party powerbroker and FlexiRent founder Andrew Abercrombie paid US executive Bob Edgell and his wife, Fena, a part of the Indonesian royal family, $14m for a then near-new St Georges Road home.